benjazor/csharp-random-gift/README.md

 # csharp-random-gift
-Upload of a school project that consisted of the creation of an image galery in C# using EntityFramework.
+Upload of a school project written in C# and using EntityFramework.